o19s/tmdb_dump/README.md

 This will produce a JSON file `tmdb_{YYYY-MM-DD}.json`.
 The dating is to version the data so existing tutorials are not broken.

 ![Flow of TMDB data](tmdb_dataflows.png)

+# Understanding Data Structure

+You can use `jq` to parse the JSON.
+Just unzip a chunk and then do:

+> cat mychunk.json | jq .

+Or, to look at a specific movie dataset, look it up by id:

+> jq -c '.["702557"]' temp/tmdb.702.json | jq .